* Find pdf files of Orders of Worship at the bottom of this page.

 Thanksgiving and Communion

-The Lord be with you.
+L: The Lord be with you.

-And also with you.
+P: And also with you.

-Lift up your hearts.
+L: Lift up your hearts.

-We lift them up to the Lord.
+P: We lift them up to the Lord.

-Let us give thanks to the Lord our God.
+L: Let us give thanks to the Lord our God.

-It is right to give our thanks and praise.
+P: It is right to give our thanks and praise.

-It is right, and a good and joyful thing, always and everywhere to give thanks to you, Almighty God, creator of heaven and earth.
+It is right, and a good and joyful thing, always and everywhere to give thanks to you, Father Almighty (almighty God), creator of heaven and earth.
 You formed us in your image and breathed into us the breath of life.
 When we turned away, and our love failed, your love remained steadfast.
 You delivered us from captivity, made covenant to be our sovereign God, and spoke to us through your prophets, who looked for that day when justice shall roll down like waters and righteousness like an ever-flowing stream, when nation shall not lift up sword against nation, neither shall they learn war anymore.

 And so, with your people on earth and all the company of heaven we praise your name and join their unending hymn:

 Holy, holy, holy Lord, God of power and might, heaven and earth are full of your glory.
 Hosanna in the highest.
-Blessed is the one who comes in the name of the Lord.
+Blessed is he who comes in the name of the Lord.
 Hosanna in the highest.

-On the night in which he gave himself up for us, he took bread, gave thanks to you, broke the bread, gave it to the disciples, and said: “Take, eat; this is my body which is given for you.
+On the night in which he gave himself up for us, he took bread, gave thanks to you, broke the bread, gave it to his disciples, and said: “Take, eat; this is my body which is given for you.
 Do this in remembrance of me.”

 When the supper was over he took the cup, gave thanks to you, gave it to his disciples, and said: “Drink from this, all of you; this is my blood of the new covenant, poured out for you and for many for the forgiveness of sins.
 Do this, as often as you drink it, in remembrance of me.”